Franchise Support Platform

 The corporate team is actively engaged with franchise owners, as well, creating multiple opportunities to gather feedback and learn what’s happening all across the Mucho Burrito franchise network.

-“Twice a year, we’ll be at market meetings with the franchisees, and their RDO will visit them regularly and spend a full day with them,” says Delutis.
+“The Regional Director of Operations will visit them regularly” says Delutis.
 “We also have an email update every Monday, with updates for the brand, as well as our online learning hub where we post a lot of information and training modules.
 It’s important that we listen to our franchisees, to their concerns — and that we address them.
 Communication and information-sharing is always a two-way process at Mucho Burrito.”

 Marketing and advertising support